-While the quantum of synergy realisation during this phase is ahead of the our pre-merger forecasts.
-I continue to caution against using this data to draw conclusions about the overall quantum of synergies available as a result of the merger.
+While the quantum of synergy realisation during this phase is ahead of the our pre-merger forecasts I continue to caution against using this data to draw conclusions about the overall quantum of synergies available as a result of the merger.

-We still expect to incur a total of approximately \$355 million of one-off integration costs in order to achieve annualised synergy benefits of \$225 million but will rely on the detailed work being undertaken during phase 2 of the Integration to provide the level of confidence necessary to accurately update the market when it is appropriate to do so.
+We still expect to incur a total of approximately \$355 million of one-off integration costs in order to achieve annualised synergy benefits of \$225 million but will rely on the detailed work being undertaken during phase 2 of the Integration to provide the level of confidence necessary to accurately update the market we expect to grow profit before tax and bad debts in the Bank by approximately 10%.
+I would stress that this guidance obviously excludes any impact from the current dislocation on credit markets.